 The light was operated manually twice daily.
 Ole Hansen was the first keeper of the light in 1893.
 In 1896 Charles E, Young took over and Young was relieved by Nelson Knudsen in 1899.
 Justavus Umberham became the keeper in 1901.
 A fog signal was installed in 1910 when Louis R. Braemer was appointed first assistant.
-Those first sailors must have had some frustrating times finding the harbor on extreme foggy days before the fog horn came in use.
+Those first sailors must have had some frustrating times finding the harbor on extremely foggy days before the fog horn came in use.

 Braemer stayed on until 1939.
 Eugene Kimball was appointed keeper in 1913, C.J.
-Graan, 1923 and E.C.
+Graan, in 1923 and E.C.
 Anderson in 1938.
 Since 1938 the U.S. Coast Guard by decree from the President of the United States operates all light hours.
-Between 1930 and 1932, the cutting down and repair of the North Pier and light tower was completed.
+Between 1930 and 1932, the cutting down and repair of the North Pier and the light tower was completed.
 It cost about 100,000 dollars.

 General Douglas MacArthur helped design the pier as an engineer.
 Since 1932, the same lighthouse and pier have not changed much.
 In 1973, the Coast Guard automated the lights and later a civilian was employed to operate the fog signal when needed.
-In 1974, an automatic green light was placed on the South Pier head.
+In 1974, an automatic green light was placed on the South Pierhead.
 Now all lights operate 24 hours a day and the fog horn goes on automatically when needed.
-As far as records have been kept, there has been no known tragedies involved with the lighthouse.
+As far as records have been kept, there have been no known tragedies involved with the lighthouse.